krzysztofzuraw/blog/posts/2020/2020-02-09-css-in-js-patterns/index.md

 }));
 ```

-Which not only have a problem with mental congnition about why `Card` should have `useWhite` prop and
+Which not only have a problem with mental cognition about why `Card` should have `useWhite` prop and
 why the heck it is needed here?
 Also you need to use [shouldForwardProp](https://emotion.sh/docs/styled#customizing-prop-forwarding) as React will start shouting at you for passing down the `useWhite` custom prop to HTML element.

 Benefit of this pattern is that you have one `styled` component that holds truth about your CSS.

 ## CSS Prop

-The last pattern is taking advantage of having `css` prop aviable on any of HTML tag.
+The last pattern is taking advantage of having `css` prop available on any of HTML tag.
 If we look
 a the example:

 ```tsx